jadeynryan/pdxrconf.github.io/content/pages/faq_speaker.md

 # Logistics

 ### Where do I upload my slides?
-Please refer to the Google Drive link sent to you via email.
+Please refer to the link sent to you via email.
 If you do not have this link, please contact <cascadiarcon@gmail.com>.

-### There is an error in my bio/abstract/photo on the CascadiaR website.
+### There is an error in my title/abstract/bio/photo on the CascadiaR website.
 How do I fix this?
-Contact <cascadiarcon@gmail.com> and let us know the issue.
-We will make sure it gets to our web developer.
+Open an issue on [our GitHub](https://github.com/pdxrconf/pdxrconf.github.io/issues) and we will resolve the issue asap.

 ### What if I can no longer present in person?
-Please contact <cascasiarcon@gmail.com> as soon as possible and we will work to transition you to a virtual talk format.
+Please contact <cascasiarcon@gmail.com> as soon as possible, and we will work to transition you to a virtual talk format is possible.

 <br>

 # Presentation guidelines
 ### Prior to the conf

-* Please upload your presentation by end of day August 16.
+* Please upload your presentation by end of day June 20.
 * We request that you upload both the original format and a PDF just in case technical issues arise.
 * If you have a live demo or other presentation that you must present directly from your computer, please see an organizer during registration or the break prior to your session to verify setup.